 st2mistral is a mistral plugin with stackstorm extensions.

 4. NGINX for WebUI and SSL termination¶

-- nginx provides SSL termination, redirects HTTP to HTTPS, serves WebUI as static HTML, and reverse-proxies REST API endpoints to st2* web services.
+- nginx provides SSL termination, redirects HTTP to HTTPS, serves WebUI static components, and reverse-proxies REST API endpoints to st2* web services.

 /opt/stackstorm/static/webuiand configured via

 rpmpackage.
 Workflow Designer is deployed as part of the